 At the bottom, you get the 3.5 mm jack and the USB type C port, speaker grill and on the left-hand side, there’s the sim tray for this one along with the volume rocker.
 The antenna bands are also quite visible and overall I didn’t have any issues with the design for this phone.

-OnePlus 6 specifications:
+OnePlus 6 Specifications:

 It comes with a Qualcomm Snapdragon 845 chipset, 6 or 8GB of RAM,128 GB, 64 was on point.
 It can run even the most demanding apps with ease.
 I found out that if you use it in warm environments you would find that this smartphone does heat up a lot but normally when you are below 30 degrees to 35 degrees, it won’t heat up that much.
 So overall heating issues are dependent upon the conditions that you are in.
-The existence of the glass back instead of a metal back makes the heat dispassion a little bit difficult.
+The existence of a glass back instead of a metal back makes the heat dispassion a little bit difficult.

 The Oxygen os experience was smooth and it’s one of the cleanest Android skins out there.
-The OnePlus 6 is not as fast as the Exynos chipset based Samsung Galaxy S9 Plus, but still, it holds up its own amongst the top performers from the Android ecosystem.
+The OnePlus 6 is not as fast as the Exynos chipset-based Samsung Galaxy S9 Plus, but still, it holds up its own amongst the top performers from the Android ecosystem.

 The navigation gestures that have been used on the Oxygen OS are okay but they are not as fast as something is seen on iPhone X.